OpenVPN: Security

 OpenVPN offers various internal security features.
 It has up to 256-bit encryption through the OpenSSL library, although some service providers may offer lower rates, effectively providing some of the fastest VPN available to consumers.
+OpenVPN also supports Perfect Forward Secrecy (PFS), which regenerates encryption keys at set intervals, ensuring that even if one key is compromised, previous and future data remains secure.
+Additionally, OpenVPN can be configured with various encryption ciphers, such as ChaCha20 and AES-256.
 It runs in userspace instead of requiring IP stack (therefore kernel) operation.
 OpenVPN has the ability to drop root privileges, use mlockall to prevent swapping sensitive data to disk, enter a chroot jail after initialization, and apply a SELinux context after initialization.

 OpenVPN runs a custom security protocol based on SSL and TLS, rather than supporting IKE, IPsec, L2TP or PPTP.

 OpenVPN offers support of smart cards via PKCS#11-based cryptographic tokens.

 Extensibility

 OpenVPN can be extended with third-party plug-ins or scripts, which can be called at defined entry points.
 The purpose of this is often to extend OpenVPN with more advanced logging, enhanced authentication with username and passwords, dynamic firewall updates, RADIUS integration and so on.
 The plug-ins are dynamically loadable modules, usually written in C, while the scripts interface can execute any scripts or binaries available to OpenVPN.
 In the OpenVPN source code there are some examples of such plug-ins, including a PAM authentication plug-in.
 Several third-party plug-ins also exist to authenticate against LDAP or SQL databases such as SQLite and MySQL.